curlybracketshq/giovanni.curlybrackets.it/_posts/2015-04-04-blog-redesign.markdown

 1. design responsiveness
 1. minimalism

-I took inspiration from a style I created for an old project of mine that I reworked a little bit to let it fit this blog.

-This is how the index page looked like:
+This is how the blog used to look like:

 ![Old style]({{ '/assets/posts/old-style.png' | relative_url }})